ComposableAnalytics/companalytics-x9/readme.md

 ### Authoring an X9Document

 Below is an example of producing an (incomplete) `X9Document` by creating most of the required records and setting a few field values.
 This example leaves out a few fields and may contain a few mistakes, but the general pattern should be apparent at least.
 Each X9Document starts completely empty, and each `X9Record` or additional `X9DocumentComponent` must be initialized and filled out.

+This example authors a normal ICL file.
+For an ICLr return file, simply populate the `ReturnItems` within each `X9Bundle` rather than the `DepositItems`.

 ```csharp
 public static X9Document Create(List<CheckInfo> checks)